 Decolonization is the active work of undoing colonial narratives and impacts by challenging our assumptions and privileged patterns of living.
 When we recognize the harms imposed by colonialism and neocolonialism we can begin to move into reconciling space that honours all people.
-Try using journal prompts or workbooks such as Decolonize First (decolonizing practices.org) to start a conversation with yourself or a group of friends or family.
+Try using journal prompts or workbooks such as Decolonize First (decolonizingpractices.org) to start a conversation with yourself or a group of friends or family.

-You might also try looking back at the news stories so far this year and considering how the Holy Spirit might be inviting you to seek justice, mercy, humility, and dignity in issues like the Wet'suwet'en protests, COVID-19 relief in LaLoche & Beauval/English River, and the MMIWG Action Plan through your words, actions, and prayers.
+You might also try looking back at the news stories so far this year and considering how the Holy Spirit might be inviting you to seek justice, mercy, humility, and dignity in issues like the recent Residential School discoveries, the Wet'suwet'en protests, COVID-19 relief in Indigenous communities, and the MMIWG Action Plan through your words, actions, and prayers.